The media studies program at AUB offers a Master of Arts in Media Studies and a Graduate Concentration in Communication.

 MA in Media Studies

 The AUB MA in Media Studies offers students a broad-based multidisciplinary liberal arts curriculum grounded in the social sciences that teaches students media theory, research and practice, and focuses on critical thinking and on the role of media in society.
 The program offers a regional and global scope and stresses a liberal arts approach that emphasizes theory, research, teaching, and critical skills, but also includes some basic practical media skills.
 In addition to exploring media theories, students learn scientific research methods and systematic and critical inquiry into the nature, processes and consequences of traditional and new media.
 Students also develop solid digital media skills that prepare them for “an information technology driven age”—a goal prominently iterated in the mission of the Faculty of Arts and Science.
 The program brings forth issues and principles of freedom of the press, multicultural communication, and media ethics and social responsibility.
 It stresses the university’s commitment “to creative and critical thinking… and civic responsibility” by emphasizing media literacy principles that aim to produce graduates who can effectively and critically access, analyze, utilize, evaluate and create media messages, in addition to developing media policies and strategies.

 Requirements for admission into the MA program are consistent with those of the Faculty of Arts of Sciences.
-In addition to their GRE scores and a graduate application, applicants are required to submit: Two letters of recommendation and a statement of Goals/Research Interests, and Experiences.
+In addition to an online graduate application, applicants are required to submit: Two letters of recommendation and a statement of Goals/Research Interests, and Experiences (GRE is not required).

 A candidate qualifies for admission if s/he holds a bachelor’s degree from AUB or an equivalent degree from another recognized institution normally with an average of 80% or more in her/his major and a cumulative undergraduate average of at least 75%.
 Students may also be interviewed upon application to determine their professional background and qualification.